yeappl/yeappl.github.io/_pages/cv.md

 Education
 ======
-* PhD in Oncology, University of Cambridge, UK
+* PhD in Computational Oncology, University of Cambridge, UK
 * Postgrad Diploma in Education, National Institute of Education, Singapore
-* MPhil in Physics, University of Cambridge, UK
+* MPhil in Computational Physics, University of Cambridge, UK
 * BSc in Physics with Theoretical Physics, Imperial College London, UK

 Experience